ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 The result of the analysis, whatever that may be.
 Could be a single statistic, a set of statistics, a whole dataset, or multiple datasets.
+May contain multiple draws in different files or subdirectories, or not.

 **Specification:**
 None.
 May take any form.